clstoulouse/motu/README.md

 It embeds all necessary jar libraries.

 ## <a name="Packaging">Packaging</a>
+This packaging process can be run only on CLS development environment.
+This is an helpful script used to packaged as tar.gz the different projects (products, distribution (server and client), configuration, themes).
+So if you try to run it outside of CLS development environment, you will have to tune and remove many things to run it successfully (in particular all which is related to motu-config and motu-products).
 This step includes the compilation step.
 Once all projects are compiled, it groups all archives in a same folder in order to easy the final delivery.
 You have to set ANT script inputs parameter before running it.
 See /motu-distribution/build.xml header to get more details about inputs.